dstrub18/NDKFramework/README.md

 ## Usage

 The NDKFramework facilitates the following workflow:
 1. Design your circuit in LTSpice.
-Abide to the specified naming of the components, otherwise, they will not be parsed.
-Also refer to the list of currently supported components.
+Abide to the specified [naming conventions](https://github.com/dstrub18/NDKFramework/blob/master/README.md#naming-conventions) of the components, otherwise, they will not be parsed.
+Also refer to the list of [currently supported components](https://github.com/dstrub18/NDKFramework/blob/master/README.md#currently-supported-components).
 2. Save the netlist of your circuit as follows:
     * Right-click on the editing panel -> View -> SPICE Netlist
     * CMD-S to save the netlist